 After assessing your strength and skill level in the above progressions, you can select the appropriate progression to begin your grease-the-groove (GTG) training.
 After a few weeks of GTG training, retest your strength for a new max set at this progression—but remember to stop just short of failure.
 At this time, you can program rep/sets using your max set as a guide.
 Every several weeks, retest your max set and advance accordingly.

 By practicing and patiently progressing you will be setting the groundwork for a solid HSPU in your future.
-Stay tuned for the third and final article in this Journey to a Handstand Push-up series.
+Once you’re ready, check out the third and final article in this Journey to a Handstand Push-up series.
 And if you haven’t read it yet, be sure to check out Your Journey to a Handstand Push-up: Part 1.